ElFacturero/literal-numbers/README.md

 Literal-Numbers
 ========

-Converts a decimal numnber into a literal representation of it.
+Converts a decimal number into a literal representation of it.
 Only Spanish Language support for now.

 ## How To